Southern Ireland: To Drive or To Be Driven?

 1. For self-drive tours, the advantages are many, but flexibility rates high on the list.
 When you happen onto a breathtaking view or an intriguing photo op, rather than flying by and incurring whiplash from gawking at what’s behind you, you can stop.
 You can spend the whole day in a particular spot.
 You obviously won’t cover as many miles this way, but the experience will be your own.
 You can do what interests you, even if it’s not on a list of must see stops.

+The author (shown with her mother Georgia Kehr) opted to leave the driving to the CIE tourbus drivers.
 2. When you travel in small groups, you are much more likely to interact with local people.
 Large bus tours understandably send the natives running for the hills, but many are quite willing to engage in conversation with a lone traveler or two.
 By getting to know the people, you come to understand the culture, and get a more accurate picture of what a place is really like

 3. You get to choose the company you keep.
 Whether it’s friends or family, you know these people, and (hopefully) know what to expect from them.
 Traveling together can, if done right, be the basis of memories that will last a lifetime.